till-s/linux_drv_fpga_prog/README.md

     /sys/bus/platform/devices/prog-fpga0/

-    file:     name of firmware file; if 'autoload' is nonzero then writing a filename to 'file' triggers programming.
+    file:     name of firmware file; if `autoload' is nonzero then writing a filename to `file' triggers programming.

-    autoload: whether binding the driver or writing 'file' triggers programming
+    autoload: whether binding the driver or writing `file' triggers programming

     program:  writing nonzero here triggers programming (required if autoload is zero)